OffDynamicsRL/off-dynamics-rl/README.md

 * `algo` contains the implemented off-dynamics RL algorithms as well as our introduced baseline methods.
 These algorithms are categoried by varied experimental settings.
 * `config` contains the `yaml` configuration files for each algorithm across different domains
 * `envs` contains various domains and the revised `xml` files of the environments with dynamics shift.
-* `dataset` is the folder where the offline target domain datasets are stored (one needs to manually download them from [here])
+* `dataset` is the folder where the offline target domain datasets are stored (one needs to manually download them from [here](https://drive.google.com/drive/folders/1fwkjtXCbMxVP7RM7NSN3mF40Gakwkqei?usp=sharing))
+* `imgs` contains the illustration figure of this project

 ## 🚀🚀Experimental Settings and Implemented Algorithms